Cosmological Implications of the CMB Large-scale Structure: The CMB Quadrupole and Octopole Moments

 Let us now examine how much impact the restricted range of fluctuation angles ($\theta<\theta_{\rm max}$) has on the distribution of $\theta_{23}$.
-Since the values of $b$ and $t_0/t_e$ were essentially identified from our study of the angular correlation function, the principal unknown is the number $N_{SW}$ of Sachs-Wolfe fluctuations across the sky.
 We have produced 20,000 simulated all-sky CMB maps for each assumed value of $N_{SW}$, ranging from 5 to 5,000.
-A sample of these for $N_{SW}=1,000$ is shown in Fig.~1.
+As noted earlier, a sample of these for $N_{SW}=1,000$ is shown in figure~5.

+Of course, the number $N_{SW}$ of Sachs-Wolfe-induced fluctuations cannot be predicted from theory.
+Only their growth rate is quantifiable using equations~(11) to (17).
+For this reason, we must rely on the outcome not having a strong dependence on this parameter, which we therefore vary over such a broad range of values in order to ensure that the statistical properties associated with the quadrupole and octopole orientations are not overly influenced by it.
+The results will show that the principal reason for the differences between $\Lambda$CDM and $R_{\rm h}=ct$ is in fact the maximum size of the fluctuations, set by the gravitational horizon at the time of last scattering (equations~18-22).

-For each synthetic map, we followed the procedure outlined in \S2 above, using the various techniques described in Appendix A of \cite{deOliveira04} to find the $a_{lm}(\hat{\bf n})$ coefficients in the rotated frame.
+For each synthetic map, we followed the procedure outlined in \S2 above, using the various techniques described in Appendix A of de Oliveira et al. (2004) to find the $a_{lm}(\hat{\bf n})$ coefficients in the rotated frame.
 From these, we calculated the values of $\theta_{23}$ (between the quadrupole and octopole moments) and determined their occurrence rate.
-The corresponding relative probabilities are shown in Fig.~2, for $N_{SW}=$ 5, 20, 50, and 5,000.
+The corresponding relative probabilities are shown in Figure~6, for $N_{SW}=$ 5, 20, 50, and 5,000.

-Mindful of the conclusions drawn by \cite{Park07}, in which the observed alignment angle appears to fall within the range $3.8^\circ<\theta_{23}<18.2^\circ$, we have chosen to subdivide the results into increments of $18^\circ$, so that the most likely value of the measured $\theta_{23}$ lies within the first bin.
+Mindful of the conclusions drawn by Park et al. (2007), in which the observed alignment angle appears to fall within the range $3.8^\circ<\theta_{23}<18.2^\circ$, we have chosen to subdivide the results into increments of $18^\circ$, so that the most likely value of the measured $\theta_{23}$ lies within the first bin.
 The probability distribution for a completely random occurrence of the angle $\theta_{23}$ corresponds to the light-grey bars in these diagrams, essentially the profile expected in the standard model.
 The probability of alignment within the first bin is the aforementioned value of $4.9\%$, so the observed angle $\theta_{23}$ constitutes a marginally statistically significant anomaly.
 In contrast, the probabilities expected for the $R_{\rm h}=ct$ Universe correspond to the black and dark-grey bars.